-- Personnel increases by \$109,697 or 4.8% due to regular step and benefit rate adjustments, which are partially offset by turnover savings due to vacancies.
+- Personnel increases by \$145,697 or 6.4% due to regular step and benefit rate adjustments and a 2.0% increase to pay scales for General scale employees which are partially offset by turnover savings due to vacancies.
 In addition, a position was hired at a lower cost than originally budgeted in FY 2023.
-Last, the FY 2024 Proposed Budget extends by one year \$93,000 in funding for a Relocation Advisor position, originally funded by American Rescue Plan Act (ARPA). - Non-Personnel increases \$307,143 or 5.8%.
-This increase is due to the \$338,015 increase in Dedicated Revenue to the Affordable Housing Fund, which is partially offset by \$21,807 in non-personnel reductions. - The Interfund transfer to the Capital Improvement Program (CIP) increases by \$874,000 or 17.8% due to an increase in anticipated meals tax revenue. - Housing Trust Fund (HTF) had no change in overall funding level since FY 2023 Approved Operating Budget. - The General Fund budget increases by \$98,956 or 4.1% based on regular salary and benefit increases, and one year of funding for a housing analyst position. - The Affordable Housing Fund budget, which is based on General Fund revenue sources, increases by \$1,212,015 or 15.8% due to an increase in projected real estate and meals tax revenues.
-Of the dedicated real estate tax revenue, \$9,253 is being used to temporarily offset the salary and benefits of the Housing Director and Deputy Director. - Grants decreased by \$20,131 or -1.1% to align the budget with the most recent HOME and CDBG awards.
-Grant funds were shifted between Housing programs to better align with the work to be executed. - The FY 2024 to FY 2033 City Capital Improvement Program (CIP) proposes \$73.3 million in Affordable Housing monies, with \$6.8 million proposed for FY 2024.
-This represents \$5.8 million based on the Meals Tax Dedication for Affordable Housing, and \$1.0 million in additional cash capital funding.
+Last, the FY 2024 Approved Budget extends by one year \$93,000 in funding for a Relocation Advisor position originally funded by American Rescue Plan Act (ARPA). - Non-Personnel increases \$232,143 or 3.4%.
+This increase is due to the \$338,015 increase in Dedicated Revenue to the Affordable Housing Fund, which is partially offset by \$21,807 in non-personnel reductions.
+Non-personnel includes \$6,955,640 in affordable housing initiatives for acquisition and development and other services such as rental assistance, housing rehabilitations, and 0% loans. - The interfund transfer to other funds represents the revenue raised by a 1% meals tax dedication for affordable housing which is transferred from the General Fund through the Affordable Housing Fund to the Capital Improvements Program (CIP) for affordable housing initiatives. - The Housing budget includes \$11.0 million in dedicated revenue from 1.0 cent per \$100 of assessed value on the real estate tax rate (\$4.8 million) and one-fifth of the 5% meals tax (\$6.2 million). - Approximately \$8.5 million of the Affordable Housing Fund's FY 2024 budget resources was approved on February 14, 2023 to be used for the Community Housing Partners Witter Place project on Duke Street, the City supported Low Income Housing Tax Credit project for March 2023.
+The project is estimated to be underway in FY 2024. - The General Fund budget increases due to a \$1.5 million increase in dedicated revenue from the real estate and meals tax and \$0.2 million in operating costs. - Non-Fiscal Year Grants of \$75,000 in FY 2023 are excluded from the FY 2024 budget due to the conclusion of a multi-year Virginia Housing Community Impact Grant award to the City whose final year was FY 2023. - Fiscal Year Grants decreased by \$20,131 or -1.1% to align the budget with the most recent HOME and CDBG awards.
+Grant funds were shifted between Housing programs to better align with the work to be executed. - The FY 2024 approved Housing operating budget does not include the planned carryover of non-General Fund sources from prior years into FY 2024 to support additional affordable housing initiatives.
+Estimates of those amounts are included in the Sources and Uses table in the back of this section. - The FY 2024 to FY 2033 City Capital Improvement Program (CIP) approves \$78.3 million in Affordable Housing monies, with \$7.2 million approved for FY 2024.
+This represents \$6.2 million based on the Meals Tax Dedication for Affordable Housing and \$1.0 million in additional cash capital funding.